 - If not, move the Steamapps folder from the backup drive to the following path:

 As a last resort, you can try to reinstall the Steam client.
 Uninstalling your Steam client does not delete the game data and installed games but only the client.

-However, just to be on the safer side, take a backup of Steamapps folder by navigating to C: -> Program Files (x86) -> Steam folder.
+However, just to be on the safer side, take a backup of the Steamapps folder by navigating to the following folder:

 Once the backup of Steamapps folder is ready, proceed with uninstalling the Steam client.